Wow! That was fast! Thank you all so much! All castings have currently sold out but there will be some more available at Breyerfest 2018.

 Introducing Lil' Cuties!

-First in the series is a little mischievous mule/donkey for your painting pleasure :) Cast with high quality Smooth-on Artist Resin.
+First in the series is a little mischievous resin mule/donkey for your painting pleasure :)

 Measures approximately 3.25" H (including ear) x 2.5" wide (Head to butt) x just over 1.5" Thick.

 These will not be a regular run.
 They are only cast with extra resin when I have it which is pretty rare.
 So if you're eyeing this cutie, be sure to snatch it up because there is no telling when/if there will be more!
-So far there are 8 total in the edition.
-(One reserved for the artist and 3 are sold as second castings at an even steeper discount).
+So far there are 16 total in the edition.
+(One reserved for the artist and the remainder were sold as regular castings, multi color castings and second castings).

 NOTE: You may notice some grey and/or white epoxy on your castings.
 This is completely normal.
 Reason being is that these little ones didn't come out of the mold as the "cleanest" of castings (some deep seams, large air bubbles, some ear tips missing, etc.).
 Therefore, I did have to do some extra clean up and fixing to make them more presentable to you so your workload on prepping isn't so great.
 You will need some form of sculpting epoxy or filler putty to fill deep seams, divots and pinholes.
 They're a little rougher than normal castings so they will still need a little extra TLC --hence the low price ;)